-What are the differences/distinctions between Meteorology, Hydrology, and Hydrometeorology?
+What are the differences/distinctions between Atmospheric Sciences, Hydrology, and Hydrometeorology?
 We're glad you asked!
 Take a look at what professionals in each of these areas study.

 To understand the depth and breadth of our teaching and research, look at how these complementary areas guide our teaching and research efforts on the Research Focus Areas page.